What Chess Taught Me About Quant Trading

 A strong player knows that unnecessary weakness compounds.

-In trading automation, protecting downside is not fear.
-It is engineering.
-Risk governance is what allows systems to survive long enough for any real edge to matter.
+Risk governance is what allows any real edge to survive long enough to matter.

 Chess teaches clock awareness.
 Even a good move can become a bad move if it arrives too late.

-Discipline becomes far more reliable when it is built into the environment.
 Good systems reduce room for emotional override.
 They make consistency operational rather than motivational.

 Where AI actually belongs

-AI is useful when it sits inside a governed architecture.
+I believe AI is useful when it sits inside a governed architecture.

 It can help analyze patterns.